flowerinthenight/flowerinthenight.github.io/_posts/2019-10-29-stderr-tee.md

 tags: [golang, tee, stderr, stdout]
 ---

 Some golang-based tools I've used (or even written) use the builtin `log` package that output logs to stderr by default.
-I also use the [tee](https://en.wikipedia.org/wiki/Tee_(command)) for piping console outputs to file for later viewing.
+I also use [tee](https://en.wikipedia.org/wiki/Tee_(command)) for piping console outputs to file for later viewing.
 This is the command I generally use:

 {% highlight shell %}
 # Example tool: